-Schools selected to receive funds that are ineligible for a schoolwide program, or that choose not to operate such a schoolwide program may use Title I funds to provide services to eligible children identified as having the greatest need for special assistance.
+Non Public schools may use Title I funds to provide services to eligible children identified as having the greatest need for special assistance.
 Non Public schools are not eligible for schoolwide assistance programs.

 The eligible population for services under this section includes children not older than age 21 who are entitled to a free public education through grade 12; and children who are not yet at a grade level.